 In 1993, Lady Magdalena began teaching a small group of interested people.
 Shortly after, the new Atlanta-based Grove of Phoenix Rising expanded past Pagan classes with its first initiation.
 Another chapter had begun for the Phoenix.
 Since the Atlanta rebirth, the Temple has thrived and grown birthing several new covens and several dozen initiates.
 Recently, the group changed its name to the Temple of the Rising Phoenix in order to begin a new chapter in its history.

 Specifically, over the years, Lady Magdalena and Lord Myrddin have initiated several dozen people to First Degree, a couple dozen to Second Degree and thirteen, to Third Degree.
-In 2008, Lady Magdalena, herself, received special recognition and was crowned as "Witch Queen" for birthing five daughter covens and two granddaughter covens, one great-granddaughter coven and one great-great-granddaughter coven in her linage.
+In 2008, Lady Magdalena, herself, received special recognition and was crowned as "Witch Queen" for birthing seven daughter covens, two granddaughter covens, one great-granddaughter coven and one great-great-granddaughter coven in her linage.